Easter Cherry Explosion Roll

 11) Let roll cool for 15-20 minutes before slicing and icing the pieces.
 Serve slightly warm or at room temperature.

 The Enriched Dough

-The dough for this roll is one of my favorite doughs to work with because it’s very soft and easy to manage.
+The dough for this Cream Cheese Cherry Roll is one of my favorite doughs to work with because it’s very soft and easy to manage.
 There will not be any cursing when working with this dough.
 It rolls easily, rises fantastically, and tastes like you slaved away for hours.

 It all starts with a good amount of yeast, warm milk, and a pinch of sugar.
 Stir that all together and after a few minutes if your yeast is bubbling then you are in good shape.

 Stir in the egg, yolk, and sugar, and then add the flour and salt.
 You should have a dough that is pretty soft and slightly sticky at this point.

 If you are working with a stand mixer, you should put on the dough hook to mix the dough now, but you can also just knead the dough by hand in a large bowl.

 The kind of weird step about this dough is that once it is mostly mixed you add in 1/2 cup of unsalted butter that has been softened but not melted.